Available Credit Courses for Eligible Special Students (ACCESS)

 1. Apply online through the College Access Network.

 2. Authorize COF when you enroll in your course(s).
+For more detailed instructions please visit the Registrar’s COF page.

 Please note – it may take three to four days after you apply for COF for you to be able to authorize.
 You cannot apply and authorize COF on the same day.